jbock-java/dapper/README.md

 version that did not depend on the "xprocessing" kotlin library.

 In order to be modular, dapper uses `jakarta.inject` annotations, instead of `javax.inject`.
-It also requires Java 9.
+It also requires Java Version 11 or higher.

 Add to `module-info.java`: